It is important to know how the prostate biopsy is done, especially if you are a man over 50 who has an elevated risk for prostate cancer.

 - Diagnosis – This section of the pathology report tells the doctor what the illness is and what they should do about it.
 It may also be where they can tell you if other tests are needed to find out more about this illness.

 And that’s how the prostate biopsy is done.

-Doctors recommend a prostate biopsy when there is something with the prostate.
+Doctors recommend a prostate biopsy when there is something wrong with the prostate.